 Wildland fire has long been recognized as one of the most significant natural processes operating within and shaping the northern Sierra Nevada and southern Cascade Mountain ecosystems (SNEP 1996, Agee 1993, Agee et. al. 1978, Kilgore 1973).
 Virtually all vegetation communities show evidence of fire dependence or tolerance (Taylor 1990, 1993, Taylor and Skinner 1998, Taylor and Halperin 1991, Kauffman and Martin 1989, Kilgore and Taylor 1979).
-Many forest types in the park have been shaped by frequent fire return intervals (ranging from 5-16 years) as evidenced by park research (Taylor 2000).
+Many forest types in the park have been shaped by frequent, recurring fires that burned every 4 to 29 years (median fire return intervals) depending on elevation (Taylor 2000, Skinner 2009).
 At the same time wildfire has the potential to threaten human lives and property.
 Consequently there is a need to manage wildland fire so that threats to humans and property are reduced, while at the same time restoring and/or maintaining its function as a natural process.